Here are some of the stories that caught our eye this week:

 Now’s the time to cash-in on Aeroplan points

 If you’re still diligently collecting Aeroplan reward points, now’s the time to use them, says The Globe and Mail’s Rob Carrick.
-Aeroplan is set to end its partnership with Air Canada in 2020, but waiting too long might result in you traveling with devalued points.
-According to HowtoSaveMoney.ca the value of an Aeroplan point may drop as low as 1 to 2 cents per mile after 2020 if the program adopts a more conventional reward schedule.
+Aeroplan is set to end its partnership with Air Canada in 2020, but waiting too long might result in you travelling with devalued points.
+According to some experts, the value of an Aeroplan point may drop as low as 1 to 2 cents per mile after 2020 if the program adopts a more conventional reward schedule.

 Rob’s advice?
 The more points you have, the sooner your should travel to make the most of your points.
-Learn more about the program using RateHub’s guide to Aeroplan Miles.
+Learn more about the program using Ratehub.ca’s guide to Aeroplan Miles.